gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article V - Activities.md

 ## 5.4.1 Allies

 Allies are generally considered as "Pact Members" for the sake of activities targeting them.
-As alliances can be in a state of flux, it is considered a best practice to consult a Tribunal prior to taking any action that could be considered as targeting an ally or their interests.
+As alliances can be in a state of flux, it is considered a best practice to consult a tribunal prior to taking any action that could be considered as targeting an ally or their interests.
 Any action taken against an ally without Tribunal permission will be considered a punishable offence.
 Any action taken against an ally with Tribunal permission that is determined incorrect will be considered a punishable offence for the members of that Tribunal, and not the member who acted in accordance to the rules set here.

 ## 5.4.2 Unaligned Factions